Olympics Logo

 2010 – today

 In 2010, the empty areas between the rings were painted over.
-The artists restored integrity to the Olympic symbol and brought it close to the original, which Pierre de Coubertin created in 1913.
+The artists restored integrity to the Olympic symbol and brought it closer to the original created by Pierre de Coubertin in 1913.
 The modern version differs from the old one in thin and neat lines.
 The colors have not changed—the designers have updated only the shades.

 Tokio 2020 Olympics Logo